ArturoDent/find-and-transform/README.md

 6. `"restrictFind": "line"` make all replacements on the current line where the cursor is located.
 7. `"restrictFind": "selections"` make all replacements in the selections only.

 The `cursorMoveSelect` option takes any text as its value.
-That text, which can be part of the replacement text or any text, will be searched for after the replacement and the cursor will move there and that text will be selected.
+That text, which can a result of a prior replacement, will be searched for after the replacement and the cursor will move there and that text will be selected.
 If you have `"isRegex": true` in your command/keybinding then the `cursorMoveSelect` will be interpreted as a regexp.  `matchCase` and `matchWholeWord` settings will be honored for both the `cursorMoveSelect` and `find` text.

 If, for example you use these args: